erdemormann/teknofest-2022-ai-in-health-competition/README.md

 I would like to share with you the data preprocessing project I developed as part of the Health Artificial Intelligence Competition at the previous Teknofest event.
 Within the scope of the project, I have developed specialized preprocessing codes for the processing and analysis of .dcm extension medical image data.
 I am excited to share these codes with you.

-In my project, I have developed code snippets encompassing image preprocessing steps to enhance the processing and analysis of healthcare data.
-Through these codes, I achieved the conversion of .dcm extension files to .png format, resizing images for the ResNet algorithm, and reducing disparities between color channels.
-Additionally, I conducted image naming processes and file adjustments to maintain data integrity.
+In my project, I developed image preprocessing steps to better process and analyze healthcare data.
+With these codes, I converted .dcm extension files to .png format, cropped out unwanted text details such as undesirable annotations on the image for deep learning algorithms, resized the images for the ResNet algorithm, and reduced differences between color channels.
+Additionally, to maintain data integrity, I conducted image naming processes and file arrangements.

++ .dcm files were converted to .png format.
++ The angle information of the written photograph on the images was cropped from the image
++ Outlier images were removed to enhance the algorithm's training and learning processes.
++ The dimensions of the images were normalized to ensure data integrity.
++ The equalization of different color channels and enhancement of image quality were aimed.
++ Data management was facilitated through customized naming and file organization.
++ The developed codes automated the data preprocessing steps and made them more suitable for analysis.

+**Through this project, we have taken a step towards better management and processing of healthcare data.**

+I have shared my code on GitHub, aiming to create a resource that other colleagues working in this field can benefit from.
+I hope it will be useful for those who are undertaking similar work.